- Biology of social insects, especially honey bees (Apis spp.)

 - Sustainable apiculture

-Population status of wild/feral honey bee colonies (Apis mellifera) in German forests (PhD project, sponsored by DBU)
+Population biology of wild/feral honey bee colonies (Apis mellifera) in German forests (PhD project, sponsored by DBU)

 - Since 05/2019 PhD student at the department of Animal Ecology and Tropical Biology, University of Würzburg, fellow of Deutsche Bundesstifung Umwelt